hcholab/sfkit/docs/source/tutorial.rst

 Prerequisites
 -------------

 Before you begin, you will need access to a Google Cloud VM instance where you can run the protocol.
+If you are unfamiliar with Google Cloud Compute, you may find the documentation `here <https://cloud.google.com/compute>`_.

 .. note::